 - Episode 31: Power Man's time-limit running out before he can get the Build-Up plate to Ed.
 Leaving the boy facing down Abomination, without any superheroes to protect him.

-- Episode 32: Red Skull's possession of Hikaru via the Dimension Sphere is Adult Fear at its finest.
+- Episode 32: Red Skull's possession of Hikaru via the Dimension Sphere.
 Red Skull is basically forcing Thor to kill his friends or he will have Hikaru kill them, and possibly kill the rest of the children as well, his brother included.
 Not only that, it's revealed that were it not for Thor saving his life, the unlimited power could prove too much for him to handle, causing him to to go insane and could even kill him.
 Plus, his scream when he puts a shard of the sphere into his heart and when Thor's bond with Hikaru purifies him shows it's probably a painful process as well.

 - On a minor note, after Red Skull attacks them using the destructive power of the Dimension Sphere.
 None of the S.H.I.E.L.D. agents escorting Hikaru and Thor are seen again...